RETAKING THE LEAD:

 This new entity is being established by Nunavik organizations as Nunavik’s new research governance mechanism, grounded in Nunavik Inuit self-determination.

+The operational phase of the research management organization is expected to begin in 2025, and at this time a new, coordinated research review and approval process for Nunavik will be implemented.
 Once operational, it will streamline research review and management, support community research needs, identify Nunavik research priorities, improve access to research information, and more, to ensure that research serves Nunavimmiut priorities, needs and aspirations.

 There’s a need.
 The way research has been conducted hasn’t had much consideration for Inuit priorities.
 Inuit need to regain that authority over research that’s being conducted in Nunavik.